mtereschenko/simple_ror_environment/guides/visual_studio_code.md

 ![image info](./media/tasks_list_in_vs_code.png)

 Here is the meaning of the tasks:
-* `Init new project` - use this task just once to initialize a new project
+* `Init new project` - use this task just once to initialize a new project.
-* `Build environment` - this task builds the environment.
-Use it when you need to build the environment changes or when you need to commit your changes in Gemfile in your environment.
+* `Build environment` - use it when you need to update the environment or you commit to Gemfile.
 * `Run environment` - this task runs the environment.
-Use it when you need to run the project also this task starts the debugger session and waits for the debugger connection.
-Read more about debugger [here](https://github.com/rubyide/vscode-ruby/wiki/3.-Attaching-to-a-debugger)
+Also it starts a debugger session and waits for connection.
+More info about debugger [here](https://github.com/rubyide/vscode-ruby/wiki/3.-Attaching-to-a-debugger)
-* `Run shell ruby` - this task teleports you to the command shell  where you can execute **rails**, **rake**, **bundle**, etc. commands.
+* `Run shell ruby` - this task "teleports" you to the command shell where you can execute **rails**, **rake**, **bundle**, etc. commands.
 * `Stop environment` - this task stops the environment.

 By default, your app will be initialized in ./application directory.
 But you can change it for any other you like in the .env.example file which is in the ./environment directory.